 Colon cancer is the second deadliest cancer and one of the most preventable cancers.
 If detected at its earliest stage, the chance of survival is over 90 per cent.
 Screening can prevent colon cancer by finding and removing polyps (small growths that can develop in the colon or rectum) before they turn into cancer.
 Screening can also find cancers early, when there are more treatment options and better outcomes.

-This video provides an explanation of why a colonoscopy is recommended, what to expect on the procedure day and a summary of the what happens during the procedure.
+Preparing for your Colonoscopy video provides an explanation of why a colonoscopy is recommended, what to expect on the procedure day and a summary of what happens during the procedure.
 It will help you to prepare for your colonoscopy including bowel preparation as well as possible interventions and potential risks.

 All residents between the ages of 50 to 74 within BC are eligible.